Nathnaelc/cs162-test/session_21/README.md

 Does the computation server persist data if it is stopped?
 How can you tell?

 ### Q3.
 Environment variables
 Read up on environment variables, and how Python accesses these variables.
+A great library for managing envorinment variables for configuration, following the 12-factor app framework, is [`dotenv`](https://github.com/theskumar/python-dotenv).

 Change the code such that the configuration information for the SQLALCHEMY_DATABASE_URI is given by an environment variable.
 What sort of